michaelcolletti/michaelcolletti/README.md

 ### Hi, I'm Michael

 Welcome to this place.
-It's been a while ride so far.
+It's been a wild ride so far.
 Here are some things I'm learning and sharing.
 * [DevOps, Resume, Music and Projects:](https://michaelcolletti.github.io/me)
 * [*DevOps as a Cultural Movement and Historical Moment for The New Class*](https://michaelcolletti.github.io/devops-writings)
 <!--